Vyral/katrina-madewell-recruiting/_posts/2020-03-27-what-can-you-expect-from-the-listing-process.md

 At this point, the torch is passed on to Chelsea, who then, with our stager, Kim, does another walk-through of your home.
 This ensures that a second set of eyes reviews your home so that nothing was missed.
 Also, the perspective of a professional stager opens up so much more potential for how well your home can show.&nbsp;

-From there, Chelsea acts a vital liaison, executing the grand plan that we craft as a team.
+From there, Chelsea acts as a vital liaison, executing the grand plan that we craft as a team.
 We pick a target date to go live on the market and narrow down the repairs or changes necessary to maximize your home sale.
-Chelsea comes in beautifully and works with you through the completion of that checklist.&nbsp;
+Chelsea comes in and works with you through the completion of that checklist.&nbsp;

 She also helps coordinate professional photography, which is instrumental in your home making a great first impression online.&nbsp;